clinvar/apidemo/CREATE_COLLECTION.md

 -----------------------
 To get started, the method needs a name for the new collection and a JSON file which defines the document model for the new collection.

-A example JSON document model is:
+An example JSON document model is:

 ```ruby
 {